 Alternatively, if you don’t have any pipe cleaners, cut the letters or words into cards and hide them in a sensory bin of sand, salt, or rice.
 Let your student “dig” for the cards and tell you the letter sounds or read the words.

 Bones, Bones, Dinosaur Bones by Byron Barton

 If the Dinosaurs Came Back by Bernard Most

 How Do Dinosaurs Say Goodnight? by Jane Yolen

 Dinosaurumpus! by Tony Mitton

 Download Your Dinosaur Printables

-Simply click on the image below to grab your free set of dinosaur printables.
+Subscribe to the Homeschool Share newsletter using the form below to receive your free set of dinosaur printables.